VIOLATIONS OF FREEDOM OF EXPRESSION, THE RIGHT TO A FREE & FAIR TRIL AND FREEDOM FROM ARBITRARY DENTION & ARREST IN SWAZILAND

 Statements, News Articles and Other Resources Regarding this Case

-Current status of the trial: On July 17, 2014, Thulani Maseko and Bheki Makhubu were convicted of contempt of court.
-Sentencing will follow soon.
+Current status of the trial: On July 25, 2014, Thulani Maseko and Bheki Makhubu were sentenced to two years of prison following their conviction of contempt of court.

 Statements Made on Behalf of the Accused